ENCODE-DCC/caper/README.md

     - See [this note](https://github.com/broadinstitute/cromwell/releases/tag/49) to find DB migration instruction.

 Changed hashing strategy for all local backends (`local`, `slurm`, `sge`, `pbs`).
-  - Default hashing strategy: `file` (based on md5sum) to `path+modtime`.
+  - Default hashing strategy: `file` (based on md5sum, which is expensive) to `path+modtime`.
-  - Changing hashing strategy with the same metadata DB will result in cache-miss.
+  - Changing hashing strategy and using the same metadata DB will result in cache-miss.

 Changed duplication strategy for all local backends (`local`, `slurm`, `sge`, `pbs`).
   - Default file duplication strategy: `hard-link` to `soft-link`.